-DUI, or “driving under the influence,” is a serious misdemeanor offense in South Carolina.
-To prove a DUI, the state must prove you guilty beyond a reasonable doubt that:
+DUI is a serious misdemeanor offense in South Carolina.
+To prove a DUI, the state must prove you guilty beyond a reasonable doubt that the accused:

-- the accused was operating a motor vehicle in the county where charged,
+- was operating a motor vehicle in the county where charged,

-- under the influence of alcohol or other intoxicating substance, or both, AND
+- was under the influence of alcohol or other intoxicating substance, or both, AND

-- the accused’s “faculties to drive a motor vehicle are materially and appreciably impaired” (the accused was unable to operate a car safely)
+- causing their “faculties to drive a motor vehicle to be materially and appreciably impaired” (the accused was unable to operate a car safely).